Sweden wins Eurovision Song Contest 2023 – DW – 05/14/2023

 Air raid sirens wailed across Ukraine as the contest got underway.

-Ukrainian media reported that Ternopil, the home town of Ukraine's Eurovision entry Tvorchi was struck.
+Ukrainian media reported that the home town of Ukraine's Eurovision entry Tvorchi, was struck.

+"Turnopil... was bombed by Russia while we sang on the Eurovision stage about our steel hearts, indomitability and will," the band said on Instagram.
+"Europe, unite against evil for the sake of peace!"

 The Princess of Wales, Kate, made a surprise appearance playing on video in the opening statement as well.